akadotsh/image-app/README.md

 2. For the UI Kit, I've utilized [Shadcn UI](https://ui.shadcn.com/) due to its high customizability and lack of extra dependencies.
 With Shadcn UI, we only need to install the specific UI components we intend to use.

-## 🚀 Deployments
+## 🚀 Deployment

-The Frontend of the application is deployed on [Vercel](https://vercel.com/) and the Backend of the application is deployed on [Railway](https://railway.app/)
+- The Frontend of the application is deployed on [Vercel](https://vercel.com/).
+- The Backend of the application is deployed on [Railway](https://railway.app/).